fenhl/magic-set-generator/README.md

 * `--schemes-output=<path>`: Save schemes to a separate MSE set file at the specified path.
 Any existing file at that path will be deleted!
 By default, these cards are not rendered using a correct oversized template, use this option to fix this.
 * `--[no-]scryfall-images[=<path>]`: See [Image handling](#image-handling).
 * `--set-code=<code>`: The set code of the generated set.
 Defaults to `PROXY`.
-* `--update`: Attempt to update `json-to-mse` to the latest version instead of doing anything else.
+* `--update`: Attempt to update MSG to the latest version instead of doing anything else.
 * `--vanguards-output=<path>`: Save vanguards to a separate MSE set file at the specified path.
 Any existing file at that path will be deleted!
 By default, these cards are not rendered using the correct oversized template, use this option to fix this.
 * `--version`: Print version information instead of doing anything else.